devoblazintrails/devoblazintrails.github.io/_pages/our-services.md

 **Get up and running in weeks, not months.** {: .right}

 We help you launch Salesforce with the essentials tailored to your business.
-Perfect for first-time users. {: .right}
+Perfect for first-time users.{: .text-justify}

 **What’s included:** {: .right}
 - Salesforce environment setup